cvansteenburg/odmantic/docs/usage_fastapi.md

 if tree is None:
     raise HTTPException(404)
 ```
 Otherwise, we found the requested instance.
-We can return it !
+We can return it!
 ```python
 return tree
 ```